 If the value of the estate isn't too large, North Carolina offers an unusual procedure, which lets you get approval from the local probate (superior) court to wind up the estate without formal probate.
 All you need to do is to file one simple form with the court.

-You can get a fill-in-the-blanks form, called an Affidavit For Collection Of Personal Property Of Decedent, from the court clerk’s office or the North Carolina courts website.
-On the form, you state that the value of the estate’s personal property (everything but real estate) is less than $20,000 (or less than $30,000 if the surviving spouse inherits everything under state law) and that at least 30 days have passed since the person’s death.
-You must provide other information about the deceased person’s assets as well.
+You can get a fill-in-the-blanks form, called an Affidavit for Collection of Personal Property of Decedent, from the court clerk's office or the North Carolina courts website.
+On the form, you state that the value of the estate's personal property (everything but real estate) is less than $20,000 (or less than $30,000 if the surviving spouse inherits everything under state law) and that at least 30 days have passed since the person's death.
+You must provide other information about the deceased person's assets as well.

 You file a copy of the completed affidavit with the clerk of the superior court in the county where the deceased person lived.
 Once you've filed the form, you may present a certified copy to institutions that have custody of property you're inheriting (a bank, for example) or control the paperwork you need to get the asset into your name (the department of motor vehicles, for example).
 The institution will turn the property over to you or issue a new title document showing you as the owner.

-If no one has initiated a probate proceeding, the person who files the affidavit collects the personal property, pays debts of the estate, and distributes what’s left to the people who inherit it.
+If no one has initiated a probate proceeding, the person who files the affidavit collects the personal property, pays debts of the estate, and distributes what's left to the people who inherit it.
 That person then files another affidavit with the court (within 90 days of the first one), stating how the assets were distributed.
+N.C.
+Gen. Stat. § § 28A-25-1 and following.

-The court appoints an executor (if someone was named in the will) or an administrator (if there is no will or the person named in the will isn’t available or willing to serve) to take charge of the estate.
+If the value of the estate exceeds the amount for the affidavit process or summary administration, the court appoints an executor (if someone was named in the will) or an administrator (if there is no will or the person named in the will isn't available or willing to serve) to take charge of the estate.
 The surviving spouse, if any, has first priority to be appointed as administrator.
-Both executors and administrators are known as “personal representatives” of the estate.
+Both executors and administrators are known as "personal representatives" of the estate.

 If you're appointed executor, the court will issue a document called "Letters Testamentary," which gives you authority to handle the assets.
 If you're appointed as administrator, you'll receive "Letters of Administration."
 You must take an oath of office, promising to faithfully carry out your duties.